AsherJingkongChen/codeslide/doc/MANUAL.md

   amount of style.
 Stylish the slideshow by copying its content or CDN links (cdnjs.com) into `styles`
 - The values of `styles[number]` are just inserted into `<link href="...">`.
   If an external font is needed, just pass its stylesheet link as [the example](#the-example-of-client-schema) presents.

+# Performance Issues
+1. Exporting as PDF is much more expensive (time & memory) than as HTML.
+2. Building from source is extremely slow because it is a rust project dependent on `headless_chrome` (a large library for printing PDFs)

 # Development Workflow
 - **(This section is Not For End Users)**